My message is tolerance… To accept people and not to persecute them.

 Eventually the farmer released Janine and she was sent to another farming family, this time with her brother, Tunio.
 However, a few months after Janine and Tunio arrived the family’s daughter brought an SS man to the farm.
 Tunio was shot and Janine narrowly escaped with her life.

 The group were moved to an underground bunker and stayed there for a year.
 The bunker was horribly cramped, and Janine’s aunt and uncle managed to obtain false papers for her.
 Under a new identity Janine went to live in a convent in Kraków, and from there to live with a priest.
 Eventually Janine went to work as a maid for an elderly couple in Kraków.
 This is where she stayed until the city was liberated in early 1945.
-Janine was once again reunited with her aunt, who had also survived, six months after liberation.
+Janine was once again reunited with her Aunt Rouja, who had also survived, six months after liberation.